 - Clone - makes a copy of the existing tree.
 You must name and configure the clone.

 - Export - creates an xml file of the tree ready to download and loaded in another environment

-Save and Logout buttons are available on the far upper right corner.
+A Save button is available on the far upper right corner.
 Save should be used as often as you are comfortable, and is only available if there has been a change to the tree.

 A node is a representation of a task on a tree.
 To add a node to a tree:

-A parameters is how information is passed into tasks for processing.
+A parameter is how information is passed into tasks (an instance of a node for a Run of a tree) for processing.
 You have the option of typing in plain text, or using Ruby code.
-However, there are drop-down list options that are always available in every tree.
+However, there are pre-configured options that are always available in every tree.

 The Source contains the generic information that is always available.
 It includes the tree name (Source Group and Source Name), the Id of the source, and all of the data that is provided with the source.
 In this case it is a json string of the submission.